Illegal discrimination is when:

 What to Expect

-Intake Questionnaire - The First Step
+Charge of Discrimination - The First Step

 Please note: The Civil Rights Enforcement Agency has jurisdiction within St. Louis City limits.
 A charge of discrimination must be filed within 180 days of the date the incident under consideration occurred.
-If your situation does not qualify for investigation by our agency, we will refer you to another agency for help.
+If your situation does not qualify for investigation by our agency, we will refer you to another agency for assistance.